 |Antifreeze/Coolant:||Antifreeze engine coolant is used as the fluid to cool the engine.
 Antifreeze has much lower freezing points to prevent the coolant from turning to ice or freeze in cold temperatures and also has higher boiling points to prevent the engine coolant from overheating and not cooling the engine as it should.
 Antifreeze also keeps engine parts from rusting and forming corrosion, which prolongs the life of the engine and the cooling system parts that are used by it.|

 How The Cooling System Works

 We already know using engine coolant is what helps to keep the engine running at the optimal temperature.
-Running an engine too cool can result in loss of power and efficiency.
+Running an engine too cool can result in a loss of power and efficiency.
 Gas, Oil, and even some of the parts in the engine require heat to work properly.
 Running an engine too cold can result in the engine becoming gummed up and gunk and deposits forming in the engine because the engine does not get hot enough to burn and expel these deposits.
 Running an engine too hot can result in engine failure from the engine parts becoming overheated and damaged such as seals and gaskets.
 Also, aluminum engine parts such as the engine block and cylinder heads can warp and even crack if the temperature exceeds what the parts can handle.